West Highland Way - 10 Days & 9 Nights

 - Unwind with a dram of whiskey and soak up the friendly atmosphere

-- Walk from the 'bonnie banks' of Loch Lomond to the remote Rannoch Moor
+- Hike from Loch Lomond to the wilderness of Rannoch Moor

-- Make your proud final steps into Fort William at the foot of Ben Nevis
+- Sense of accomplishment reaching Fort William at the base of Ben Nevis

 Classic Routes | If you’re the active, outdoorsy type, who’s interested in taking on the great routes of the world or looking for a challenge, then our Classic Routes are for you.
 We’re talking the West Highland Way, Tour Du Mont Blanc and the Passau to Vienna Danube Cycle Path, to name but a few!

 Inn to Inn Walking | Walk from place-to-place changing accommodations each night.
 Generally staying in B&B’s, inns, and guesthouses.

 As a guide, we would suggest that the minimum age of traveler this tour would be suitable for is: 12 Years